JaXRTS/jaxrts/doc/source/first-spectrum.rst

     state["bound-free scattering"] = jaxrts.models.SchumacherImpulse()
     state["free-bound scattering"] = jaxrts.models.DetailedBalance()

-Finally, we call :py:meth:`jaxrts.PlasmaState.probe`, to evaluate the scattering on the defined plasma state with the geometry defined.
+Finally, we call :py:meth:`jaxrts.plasmastate.PlasmaState.probe`, to evaluate the scattering on the plasma state with the geometry defined.

 .. code:: python